kearutherford/BerkeleyForestsAnalytics/README.md

 using the Forest Inventory and Analysis (FIA) Regional Biomass Equations (prior to the new national-scale volume and biomass (NSVB) framework).
 Specifically, we use the equation set for the California (CA) region.
-Our suite of biomass functions should not be used for data collected in a different region.
+This suite of biomass functions should not be used for data collected in a different region.

 **Stem biomass**